prove-ai/observability-pipeline/ADVANCED_SETUP_DOCS.md

 • ML inference workloads with no existing monitoring

 ───────────────────────────────────────────────────────────────────────────────
-PROFILE 2: no-prometheus (Bring Your Own Prometheus) ───────────────────────────────────────────────────────────────────────────────
+PROFILE 2: no-prometheus (Integrate with Existing Prometheus) ───────────────────────────────────────────────────────────────────────────────

 Use When: You have an existing Prometheus instance and want to add trace-to-metrics capability + long-term storage.